leeb003/shwcp/readme.txt

 management.

 == Changelog ==
+= 2.0.6 =
+* Fixed a bug that affected multiple select field types with the same
+* selections on import

 = 2.0.5 =
 * Fix for multisite and notes not being displayed on sub sites for individual
 * contacts